XRPLF/rippled/src/ripple/shamap/README.md

 A `SHAMap` is a trie with two node types:

 1. SHAMapInnerNode
-2. SHAMapTreeNode
+2. SHAMapLeafNode

-Both of these nodes directly inherit from SHAMapAbstractNode which holds data common to both of the node types.
+Both of these nodes directly inherit from SHAMapTreeNode which holds data common to both of the node types.

 All non-leaf nodes have type SHAMapInnerNode.

-All leaf nodes have type SHAMapTreeNode.
+All leaf nodes have type SHAMapLeafNode.

 The root node is always a SHAMapInnerNode.